Reading Time: 6 Minutes

 6. CBD Oil Features You Should Look Out For

 Not all CBD Oil is created equal.
 As with most things in life, if it seems too good to be true, it probably is.
 So be wary of CBD oil products that are very cheap.
-They may contain toxic substances such as pesticides.
+They may contain toxic substances such as pesticides or heavy metals.
 For this reason, it's a good idea to ensure that your CBD Oil is tested by 3rd party laboratory tests.

 Another tip - check the reviews!
 Happy comments from other loving doggo parents are a great sign that it's a good product.
 Here's one I found from a happy Bailey's customer.